Some Frequently Asked Questions

 Do you have outfits or do I bring my own?

-As of now you will need to provide your own outfits.
+You will need to provide your own outfits.
 I do however have several accessories for pin-ups as well as some aprons you can wear as an outfit.
-I am hoping to put together a collection of various garments in the near future, however there there so many sizes required to fit the large variety of clients I work with that I haven’t been able to put together a wardrobe closet as of yet.

 Do my images get posted online?